almeidaxan/bfast-explorer/md/tutorial.md

 ## Description

-**BFAST Explorer** is an exploratory tool desgined to allow easy and fast time series analysis from *Landsat Surface Reflectance* pixel data.
-This tool uses *Google Earth Engine (GEE) API* to access remote sensing data and perform some preprocessing, such as cloud filtering.
+**BFAST Explorer** is a [Shiny](https://shiny.rstudio.com/) app, developed using R and Python, designed for the analysis of *Landsat Surface Reflectance* time series pixel data.

-After the data are downloaded, three change detection algorithms (**bfastmonitor**, **bfast01** and **bfast**) can be applied to the time series in order to investigate changes in the trend and/or seasonal components over time.
+Three change detection algorithms - **bfastmonitor**, **bfast01** and **bfast** - are used in order to investigate temporal changes in trend and seasonal components, via breakpoint detection.

+If you encounter any bugs, please send a message to almeida.xan@gmail.com, or create an issue on the [GitHub page](https://github.com/almeidaxan/bfast-explorer/).

+## Tutorial

-Albeit very simple, please follow this short usage guide to learn how to properly use this tool.
+Albeit very simple, please follow this short usage guide to learn how to properly use the tool.

 ### Map Tab